Boeing doesn't expect Max jet to be cleared until summer

 “This updated estimate is informed by our experience to date with the certification process,” Boeing said in a statement.
 “It is subject to our ongoing attempts to address known schedule risks and further developments that may arise in connection with the certification process.
 It also accounts for the rigorous scrutiny that regulatory authorities are rightly applying at every step of their review” of the plane’s flight controls and pilot-training requirements.

-The latest timetable is based on work remaining to be done before the Federal Aviation Administration will allow the Max back in the sky, according to two people familiar with the matter, who spoke on condition of anonymity to discuss details that Boeing did not provide.
+The latest timetable is based on work remaining to be done before the Federal Aviation Administration will allow the Max back in the sky including work on flight-control computers, according to two people familiar with the matter, who spoke on condition of anonymity to discuss details that Boeing did not provide.

+The FAA said in a statement that it is conducting “a thorough, deliberate process” to make sure that Boeing’s changes to the Max meet certification standards.
+The agency said, as it has for months, that it has no timetable for completing its review.

+The three U.S. airlines that own Maxes — Southwest, American and United — have scrubbed the plane from their schedules until early June.
+It is possible, however, that they won't use the planes until much later, possibly after the busy summer travel season is over.

 Shortly after the first Max crash in October 2018 in Indonesia, Boeing began updating software that investigators say was triggered by a faulty sensor and pushed the plane’s nose down.
 Then in March 2019, another Max crashed in Ethiopia.
 In all, 346 people died.